Fraunhofer-ITMP/mpox-kg/README.md

 # Monkeypox Knowledge Graph

 The Monkeypox KG is built using viral and human proteins reported in different resources.
-Additionally, the KG represents chemicals tested against Monkeypox and their targets and associated biological processes, molecular functions, diseases and side effects.
+Additionally, the KG represents chemicals tested against Monkeypox and their targets, associated biological processes, molecular functions, diseases and side effects.

 **KG status**